 To get a payday loan, you give the lender a personal check for the amount you want to borrow, plus the lender’s fees.
-Or, you authorize the lender to take the loan amount, plus fees, from your bank account electronically.
-If you don’t repay the loan on time, the lender can cash the check or electronically debit your account.
+Or, you authorize the lender to electronically debit the loan amount, plus fees, from your bank, credit union, or prepaid card account.
+If you don’t repay the loan on time, the lender can cash the check or electronically withdraw money from your account.

 Payday loans are expensive.
 Lenders usually charge from $10 to $30 for every $100 borrowed.
 On a typical two-week payday loan, a fee of $15 per $100 translates to an annual percentage rate (APR) of 391%.
 The APR tells you how much it costs you to borrow money for one year.
-By comparison, the average APR for credit cards is 15%.
+By comparison, in the first quarter of 2023, the average APR for credit cards was just under 21%.

 Here’s how a typical payday loan works: